 - After a crepe or two, you’ll get the tilt-and-circle motion down.
 Use an oversize measuring cup for the batter; adding it by the tablespoonful is too slow.

 - These crepes work equally well for breakfast and dessert and are even faster to make than a galette (see below).
 If greedy hands snuck into your berry bowl, rub the crepes lightly with a bit of chilled butter and sprinkle with cinnamon and sugar.
-Jam, grated chocolate, and sour cream are also tasty.
+Jam, grated chocolate, and Homemade Sour Cream are also tasty.

 - Crepes are best eaten fresh, but you can wrap extras in waxed or parchment paper, slide the bundle into a zip-close bag, and store them in the refrigerator for up to 3 days.